Khori Bennett

-Khori Bennett (born 13 December 1997) is a Jamaican footballer who plays as a forward for Charlotte Independence in the USL League One.
+Khori Bennett (born 13 December 1997) is a Jamaican footballer who plays as a forward for Sacramento Republic.

 Early life

 Bennett was born in Kingston, Jamaica and attended Wolmer's Boys School.
 With the Under-19 team in 2014, he scored 11 goals in nine games after winning back-to-back Under-19 knockout competition championships, back to back all island Under-16 championships, and one Under-14 all-island championship.
 Bennett won the O.G Brown Prize for Good Sportsmanship in 2014, led his team in scoring for three straight seasons from 2012 to 2014, and was named Team MVP in 2011 and 2013.
 He also played at youth level with both Harbour View and Real Mona.

 College career

 In 2015, Bennett moved to the United States to play college soccer at Northeastern University.
 In three seasons with the Huskies, Bennett made 44 appearances, scoring five goals and tallying three assists.
 For his senior year, Bennett transferred to Radford University, where he played a single season, scoring three goals in 15 appearances.

 While at college, Bennett played in the USL PDL with Reading United AC.
 In four seasons at Reading, Bennett scored 11 regular season goals in 24 appearances.
 Including his goals in the playoffs and Lamar Hunt U.S. Open Cup, Bennett became Reading's all-time leading goalscorer.